aphiria/app/README.md

 ## Running Locally

-You can run your app locally (defaults to http://localhost):
+You can run your app locally (defaults to http://localhost:8080):

 ```php
 php aphiria app:serve
 ```

+## Demo

+This app comes with an extremely simple demo that can store and retrieve users from local file storage.
+It should not be used in production - it is simply a demo of some Aphiria features.
+The demo routes can be found in _src/Demo/Api/Controllers/UserController.php_ as PHP attributes.

-## Removing Demo Code
+### Removing Demo Code

 To remove the built-in demo code, simply delete the _src/Demo_ and _tests/Integration/Demo_ directories, and remove the `DemoModule` from _src/App.php_.